 City Centre Mirdif

-Situated south of Dubai city, this great suburban mall is packed with entertainment and dining options.
+Situated south of Dubai city, this great suburban mall has entertainment and dining options.
 It’s not on the Metro, so you’d need a taxi/Uber.
 Why not try

 - ifly indoor flying simulator gravity-defying indoor fun!